Yuliwes Bellache

+Personal life

+Bellache was born in Lyon, France.
+He holds French and Algerian nationalities.
+His parents are from the village of Luda in Chemini, Béjaïa, Kabylia.

 Career

 Bellache is a youth product of the academies of Saint-Priest and Clermont.
 He began his senior career with the reserves of Clermont in 2020 and became a mainstay of the team.
 He signed his first professional contract with Clermont on 6 July 2022 for one year.
 He joined the newly promoted club Austria Lustenau on loan on 27 August 2022.
 He made his professional and Austrian Football Bundesliga debut with Austria Lustenau in a 2–2 tie on 3 September 2022.

+On 10 August 2023, he joined JS Kabylie, signing a three-year contract.

+In January 2025, Bellache returned to Clermont as an amateur, starting with the reserve squad before being promoted into the main team by the late stages of the 2024–25 season and making his Ligue 2 debut.
+On 29 June 2025, he signed a two-year professional contract with Clermont.

 International career

-Born in France, Bellache is of Algerian descent.
-He played for the Algeira U23s at the 2022 Maurice Revello Tournament.
+Bellache played for the Algeria U-23 football team at the 2022 Maurice Revello Tournament.